syncfusion-content/blazor-docs/blazor/datagrid/row.md

     private void ChangeRowHeight(int height)
     {
         RowHeight = height;
-        Grid.Refresh(); // Refresh the grid to apply the new row height }
+        Grid.Refresh(); // Refresh the grid to apply the new row height.
+    }
 }